A bordered HF- algebra for the torus: Signs

 \subsection{Uniqueness of \texorpdfstring{$\MAlgZ$}{the torus algebra over the integers}}

-In this section, we view the ground ring for $\UnDefAlg$ as $\Ground=\ZZ\oplus \ZZ$, rather than $\ZZ[U]$; so our augmentation is a map $\UnDefAlg\to \Ground$, and there is a corresponding augmentation ideal.
+In this section, we view the ground ring for $\UnDefAlgZ$ as $\Ground=\ZZ\oplus \ZZ$, rather than $\ZZ[U]$; so our augmentation is a map $\UnDefAlgZ\to \Ground$, and there is a corresponding augmentation ideal.

-\begin{theorem} Up to isomorphism, there is a unique weighted deformation $\MAlgZ$ of $\UnDefAlgZ$ such that: \begin{enumerate} \item $\MAlg$ is $\Gamma=G\times \ZZ$-graded and \item $\mu^1_0=\rho_{1234}+\rho_{2341}+\rho_{3412}+\rho_{4123}$. \end{enumerate} \end{theorem}
+\begin{theorem} Up to isomorphism, there is a unique weighted deformation $\MAlgZ$ of $\UnDefAlgZ$ such that: \begin{enumerate} \item $\MAlgZ$ is $\Gamma=G\times \ZZ$-graded and \item $\mu^1_0=\rho_{1234}+\rho_{2341}+\rho_{3412}+\rho_{4123}$. \end{enumerate} \end{theorem}

-We sketch the modifications needed to make to the discussion in Section~\ref{sec:MAlg-uniqueZ} to hold over $\ZZ$.
-Endow $\SmallCobarZ=\AsUnDefAlgZ[h](h^2)$, with the $\Zmod{2}$-grading for which $\AsUnDefAlg\subset \SmallCobarZ$ is the mod $2$ reduction of the length grading; and $h$ is odd.
+We sketch the modifications needed to make to the discussion in Section~\ref{sec:MAlg-unique} to hold over $\ZZ$.
+Endow $\SmallCobarZ=\AsUnDefAlgZ[h]/(h^2)$, with the $\Zmod{2}$-grading which coincides with the mod $2$ reduction of the length grading on $\AsUnDefAlgZ\subset \SmallCobarZ$, and so that $\|h\|$ is odd.
 With this understood, we have the following analogue of Lemma~\ref{lem:Koszul2}: